 Many of its alumni contribute to the costs of the Foundation.

-The last of these large reunions was held at the beginning of 2020.
+The last of these large reunions were held at the beginning of 2020.

 For further information on the history of Pestalozzi World, please refer to: